1. Aims of the Program

 - the transcript for a study program currently under way must be the most recent one; if no transcript is issued by the institution where the studies were done, an explanatory letter must be included with the application;

-- 10.1.7 For the research supervisor, and, as the case may be, the co-supervisor, the Declaration of Research Supervisor or the personal CV (or Canadian Common CV).
+- 8.1.7 For the research supervisor, and, as the case may be, the co-supervisor, the Declaration of Research Supervisor OR the personal CV (or Canadian Common CV).

 * The IRSST reserves the right to perform verifications regarding the documents submitted.
 For example, it may demand to see the original documents or papers to confirm their authenticity or to receive a certified copy of the originals.
 The IRSST may also contact the authorities that issued the documents.
 If the applicant fails to cooperate promptly in any request for verification, his application may be deemed ineligible.

-- 11.1.1 The application file must include the IRSST’s Scholarship/Fellowship Application Form, duly completed and signed, along with the required documents, which are specified for each scholarship/fellowship category:
+- 9.1.1 The application file must include the IRSST’s Scholarship Application Form, duly completed and signed, along with the required documents, which are specified for each scholarship/fellowship category:

 - No incomplete file is forwarded to the evaluation committee.